tarleb/jats-con-2022/paper.md

 credit".[@smith2018]

 We developed a publishing system to go from Markdown to JATS in a mostly automatic fashion.

-The system follows the general idea of using Markdown as the central format of a document production system, which has been described previously [@krewinkel2017].
+The system follows the general idea of using Markdown as the central format of a document production system, which has been described previously.[@krewinkel2017]

 The idea of using Markdown to produce JATS output has been described previously[@johnston2016jatdown]; our method differs in